 A: Guards do not generally relocate for service, but may be required to travel.

 are the Guards' colours?

-A: The colours (flag) consist of two quarters with the arms of the Patriarchal See and the founding Archfather.
+A: The colours (flag) consist of two quarters with the arms of the Apostolic See of the Gallo-Russo-Byzantine Catholicate and the founding Archfather.
 In the other two quarters are the traditional colors of the Patriarchal Court, white and blue.
-In the center is a yellow cross with a red St. Stephen's cross within that for the Patron of the Patriarchal See.
-The complete set of flags includes the state flag of the Stato Pontificio (left half red with the Anglo-Catholic papal insignia, right half yellow), the military flag, and a unit flag.
+In the center is a yellow cross with a red St. Stephen's cross within that for the Patron of the Apostolic See.
+The complete set of flags includes the state flag of the Stato Pontificio (left half red with the Florentine-Roman pontifical insignia, right half yellow), the military flag, and a unit flag.
 Derived from the flag, the colours used to represent the Guard in general are red and blue; red representing St. Stephen and Rome, and blue representing Our Lady of Walsingham and the Patriarchal Court.
 The colours are seen in the belt worn with various uniforms and in certain non-uniform items, such as the Guard tie.

 Q: Is there any symbolism in the halberds used in the insignia and coat of arms of the Walsingham Guard?